 Here’s last year’s post for comparison:

-All my PC’s are running the latest version of Windows 10 (1909) without any issues and none during the upgrade process either.
+All my PC’s are running the latest version of Windows 10 (20H2) without any issues and none during the upgrade process either.
 I do have Windows 10 and Office Insider builds happening on an original Surface PC as a testbed.
-All Windows 10 Pro machines are directly joined to Azure AD and managed via Intune.
-All machines run no third party AV as Windows Defender is a far better option in my experience.
-Thanks to Microsoft E5 on my production tenant, I am also using Microsoft Defender ATP at the back end for monitoring and investigation of endpoint threats.
+All Windows 10 Pro machines are directly joined to Azure AD and managed via Intune and Microsoft Endpoint Manager.
+Their configurations are based on the Windows MDM security baseline settings.
+All machines run Windows Defender is a far better option in my experience.
+Thanks to Microsoft E5 on my production tenant, I am also using Microsoft Defender For EndPoint at the back end for monitoring and investigation of endpoint threats.

 My two main tenants are an Office 365 E5 demo and Microsoft 365 production environments.
-The Windows 10 Pro machines are Azure AD joined to the Microsoft 365 production domain.
+A mix of Windows 10 Pro and Enterprise machines are all Azure AD joined to the Microsoft 365 production domain.
 The production Microsoft 365 tenant has Microsoft 365 Business for all users except myself.
 I have a Microsoft 365 E5 license on which I have configured all the services including integrated PSTN calling via Switch Connect.

 – Brave – I have become increasingly concerned about the surreptitious tracking that many sites perform, especially when it comes to social media sites.
 I therefore now do all my ‘random browsing’, searching and viewing of social media sites.
 I became aware of the extent of tracking when I was adjusting the security settings in Edge Insider and found the following: